 The following table shows the color temperature of natural light at different hours of the day.

 The start, end, and duration of the golden hour depend on both the location and the season.
-This link provides you with all the necessary data about the golden hour.
-Another golden hour calculator for your location is HERE.
+Golden hour calculator for your location is HERE.

 Tips for shooting at golden hour